Bylaws of the

 The rules contained in Robert’s Rules of Order Newly Revised shall govern the organization in all cases to which they are applicable and in which they are not inconsistent with these bylaws.

-The members shall have the power to make amendments and repeal the bylaws of the Association by a 2/3 majority of those present and voting at any meeting of the membership at which a quorum is present.
-A secretary shall submit all proposed amendments to the membership at least ten days in advance of a meeting, at which they will be considered.
-Amendments to the Bylaws adopted by the membership shall become effective immediately upon adoption or as directed by the membership.
+The general membership shall have the power to make amendments and repeal the bylaws of the Association by a 2/3 majority of those present and voting at the Annual Meeting at which a quorum is present.
+The secretary shall post all proposed amendments to the website for membership review at least ten days in advance of a meeting, at which they will be considered.
+Amendments to the Bylaws adopted by the membership shall become effective at the next Board Meeting of the Association or as directed by the membership.